George K. Konstantinou LLC

 The probate registrars’ main duties include receipt of wills for safe custody, receipt of applications for grant of probate or administration, and dispatch to the principal probate registry of notices in the prescribed form of every application made to the registry for a grant.

-The application for the issue of the probate order will include information regarding the heirs and the beneficiaries, the estimate of the value estate, movable and immovable property, debts, and a written declaration by the heirs or beneficiaries accepting his appointment.
-If there is no consent from any of the beneficiaries, the application must be served to them and they have the right to object to the appointment of the proposed administrator.
+The application for the issue of the probate order will include information regarding the heirs and the beneficiaries, the estimate of the value of the estate, movable and immovable property, debts, and a written declaration by the heirs or beneficiaries accepting his appointment.
+If there is no consent from any of the beneficiaries, the application must be served to them, and they have the right to object to the appointment of the proposed administrator.

-Having obtained the probate order, an administrator is obliged to file in court an inventory of the estate accompanied by an affidavit and he shall, in administering the estate, obtain the tax release certificate and pay any tax if payable.
+Having obtained the probate order, an administrator is obliged to file in court an inventory of the estate accompanied by an affidavit, and he shall, in administering the estate, obtain the tax release certificate and pay any tax if payable.

 Our Address